TimMurphy/gridfinity-with-openscad/bins/dovetail-chisel.md

 ## SCAD Generation Instructions

-When asked to "generate scad from #file:dovetail-chisel.md", the following files will be created:
+To generate the SCAD files from this specification, follow these steps:

+1. **Delete old files:**
+	- Remove `./dovetail-chisel.scad` if it exists.
+	- Remove `./src/dovetail-chisel.scad` if it exists.

+2. **Create new files:**
-- `./dovetail-chisel.scad`: Top-level file.
-Set `blade_width` to 3, 6, or 12.
-This file calls the module in `./src/dovetail-chisel.scad`.
+	- `./dovetail-chisel.scad`: This is the top-level file.
+Set the `blade_width` parameter to 3, 6, or 12.
+It imports and calls the module from `./src/dovetail-chisel.scad`.
-- `./src/dovetail-chisel.scad`: Contains the `dovetail_chisel(blade_width)` module, using all dimensions from this specification.
+	- `./src/dovetail-chisel.scad`: This file defines the `dovetail_chisel(blade_width)` module, using all dimensions from this specification.
 The blade width is passed as a parameter.

+3. **Alignment and orientation:**
+	- All parts must be consistently oriented (lying down along the X axis).
+	- The center of the blade must align with the center of the socket.
+	- The center of the socket must align with the center of the handle.

-This structure allows easy selection of blade width and keeps the model organized for future extension.
+This workflow ensures the SCAD files are always generated from the latest markdown specification, with no legacy code or history.
+The structure allows easy selection of blade width and keeps the model organized for future extension.